wshaver/GitHubWider/README.md

 3. Click the Load unpacked extension button.
 A file dialog appears.

 4. In the file dialog, navigate to GitHubWider code folder and click OK.

+Some really long text.
+Some really long text.
+Some really long text.
+Some really long text.
+Some really long text.
+Some really long text.
+Some really long text.
+Some really long text.